 Usually not very good.
 Every year the SfEP publishes suggested minimum hourly rates for freelance proofreading, copy-editing and project management, but they cannot be enforced; in any case, each individual freelance has to agree their rates with each client.
 There are always some who will work for less than these rates, especially when starting out or working on a project of particular interest, and many publishers habitually pay less – some much less – than the suggested minima.

 You are unlikely to have a steady flow of work, at least until you are more experienced and established.
 The usual pattern is 'feast or famine' and even then 20% of our members consider themselves under-employed.
 Your overheads – computer, printer, scanner, supplies, postage – may be higher than you think, even if working from home, and you need to put aside money for replacements, sick pay, pension, tax, professional development and holidays.

-This is not really an area where the SfEP can help, though members can ask one another for their experience of clients via SfEP's Information Exchange, or get free legal advice from the legal helpline – a 24-hour telephone advisory service on all legal and related problems.
+This is not really an area where the SfEP can help, though there is information and advice for members on the FAQs page about client issues.
+Professional and Advanced Professional Members can also get free legal advice from the legal helpline – a 24-hour telephone advisory service on all legal and related problems.
 Many members report slow payment, but non-payment is rare.
 The Better Payment Practice Campaign is also an extremely useful source of information, especially about your legal rights.

 This topic is regularly discussed on the SfEP's forums, where the more experienced can advise the less.
 Ensuring that you get paid is, of course, a prime function of a trade union – the National Union of Journalists is the union for freelance editors and proofreaders.